bhisaac/5eFP/5eFP-SRD.md

 MAX Wounds describes the maximum number of wounds you can have.
 Whenever you reach MAX Wounds, discard any additional wounds assigned beyond your MAX Wounds score and you gain the dying condition (see _Dying_ below).

 > Your MAX Wounds score depends on what kind of character you created.
 Healers have (4 + CON) MAX Wounds.
 Healers are generally good combatants with features that protect and heal themselves and others.
 Scoundrals have (4 + CON) MAX Wounds.
 Scoundrels are generally charismatic opportunists when seen and nearly invisible while unseen.
 Mages have (3 + CON) MAX Wounds.
 Mages are generally spellcasters or versatile specialists with less emphasis on physical training and defense.
 Warriors have (5 + CON) MAX Wounds.
 Warriors are fighters or expert combatants with extensive training in attacking and defending.

+### Prone

+- A prone creature’s only movement option is to crawl unless it spends half its movement to stand up, thereby ending the condition.
+- The creature has disadvantage on attack rolls.
+- An attack roll against the creature has advantage if the attacker is within 1 square of the creature.
+Otherwise, the attack roll has disadvantage.

 ### Dying